yenyasinn/enik/_i18n/en/_posts/2019-10-16-acquia-certification.md

 ## Preparation to the exams

-It’s possible to pass exam without preparation if only you work with Drupal quite a long time and know it very well.
+It’s possible to pass the exam without preparation if only you work with Drupal quite a long time and know it very well.
 In any case would be better to prepare for the exam in advance.

 **What can help you in the preparation:**
 * [Study guides for each exam from Acquia](https://training.acquia.com/study-guides).